Received in excellent shape

 Open your plants and inspect the same day received.
 We offer 3 days to report any problems with your order.
 Bare root plants need to be planted within 2-3 days of receipt unless weather prohibits.
 Store in a cool place and keep roots moist and covered with plastic until they can be planted.
 Water daily for the first week after planting.

 Blue Flag Iris is an Aquatic Clump Growing Plant

 One is Iris versicolor, often called northern blue flag or harlequin blue flag, and the other is Iris virginica, often called the southern blue flag.
 Both types are aquatic plants that grow from clumps of rhizomes.
-These irises are prevalent throughout the eastern United States, with I. virginica common from Virginia to Texas and I. versicolor familiar from Tennessee up into Canada.
-Both types of iris are a lovely shade of blue and grow quickly in wet soil conditions.
+These irises are prevalent throughout the eastern United States, with I. virginica common from Virginia to Texas and I. Versicolor familiar from Tennessee up into Canada.
+Both types of iris are a lovely shade of blue and proliferate in wet soil conditions.

 Blue Flag Iris prefers Swampy, Muddy Environments and is an Excellent Plant to have Along Pond Borders or in Areas with Poorly Draining Soil